aleung241/aws-training-2018/README.md

 #### EC2
 - Virtual machines
+- Xeon processors :D
-- Placement groups: logical goruping of machines
+- Placement groups: logical grouping of machines
 - Instance storage is ephemeral.
 Shut downs clear it.
 Reboots keep it.
 - A shutdown then startup will spin up a new instance, clearing instance storage
 - Hardware is isolated to your instance except the T2 instance type.
 T2 is shared hardware

 Low/Moderate/High - Placement group - logical grouping of machines

-Spot instances - choose highest price to continue using the machine.
-Imagine an auction?
+Spot instances - choose highest price you're willing to pay to continue using the machine.
+Hibernation

 **Careful!
 Giving full access to EC2 allows access to VPCs**